terra-campaigns/degenesis/_includes/24xx_modules/the-game.md

 ### Progression

-After each *session*, the group checks whether the consequences are significant enough to shift a character’s Skills, Performance Deviations, or MPF (Memetic Propagation Forecast).
+After each *session*, the group checks whether the consequences are significant enough to shift a character’s Skills.

-Climbing ranks within a Cult depends on reaching certain combinations of Aptitude and MPF, but those thresholds are met only through the flow of play: through what characters attempt, what they survive, and what they sacrifice.
+Climbing ranks within a Cult depends on reaching specific Skills, but those thresholds are met only through the flow of play: through what characters attempt, what they survive, and what they sacrifice.

 {% comment %}